hobobandy/hobobandy/README.md

 ## 💻 About Me

-- 🌱 I’m currently learning C#/.NET 8+
+- 🌱 I’m currently learning C#/.NET 9+ and React.

 ## 🚀 Skills